 The Channel API did not scale well enough for the workloads it was intended for and so did not find wide adoption.
-Accordingly, support for the Channel API will be turned off on October 31, 2017.
+Accordingly, support for the Channel API will be shut down for brief periods of time for maintenance beginning on July 13, 2017, as described in the shutdown timetable.
+The service will be turned off permanently on October 31, 2017.

 You can use the Firebase Realtime Database to achieve superior realtime functionality in your application.
 Firebase is a more robust and customizable solution than the Channel API, and it allows communication with a broader set of clients.
 It currently supports Android, iOS, and apps, and web browser apps.